bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 [^orgdesign]: Dan Hockenmaier [writes](https://www.danhock.co/p/designing-an-org-for-founder-mode): "founder mode organizations maximize the number of decisions made by the founder, up to the limits of their ability to make better or faster decisions."
 I think it's important to figure out how you decide what to decide.
 [^slow]: Will Larson [argues](https://lethain.com/developing-leadership-styles/) that, "Consensus has a reputation for being slow, but I think that’s an overstated concern.
 In situations where no one has the entire relevant context, there’s no particularly quick solution to making a robust decision."
+[^angry]: After posting this, a friend of mine wrote me a story that exemplifies how frustrating this can be: "I’m still angry about an incident 4 months ago.
+My team had been debating an important design choice, without an obvious right answer, for weeks (months?).
+M (our boss) started a call and, in a burst of overconfidence, told us we WOULD reach a consensus before we ended the meeting.
+Not only did she overestimate her ability to find a correct answer, she naively assumed our very capable team was missing it through some lack of executive decisiveness, which she would provide.
+As M grew increasingly frustrated she shouted at multiple people on the call, and at the end she explained that it was HER call and we were not in charge.
+We all knew that before we started, of course, and none of us would’ve disagreed!
+But driving it home was a demoralizing punishment for failing to deliver on her doomed demand for a clean and clear solution.
+By that point, I don’t think M even remembered her (completely unnecessary!) promise from the beginning."